patlaj/experimental/prycrane/blogs/wayfinding/wayfindingblog-01.md

 <div class="clearfix"></div>

  <h2>Applied research: a transitional approach to change</h2>
-<p>We are taking a transitional approach to making these design changes.
+<p>We are using a transitional approach to make these design improvements to our navigation.
 Some of the work has already been done so you can start making changes.
-Other facets are still on the Canada.ca design horizon, but they are in tight focus.
+Other facets are still on the Canada.ca design horizon, but we are strategically focused on them.
 This is our roll-out plan.</p>

 <h3>1.
 Updates to our Canada.ca homepage</h3>
 <p><span class="fas fa-check mrgn-rght-md text-success" aria-hidden="true"></span> Done</p>